AmanGupta0112/elevator_system/README.md

-Sure, here's an example of a README file for the Elevator System project:

 # Elevator System

 The Elevator System is a simplified elevator model implemented using Django and Django REST Framework.
 It allows users to control multiple elevators and make requests to move the elevators between floors.